This page contains my original thoughts and analysis of Stephen Strasburg's pitching

 pinching in Nolan Ryan.

-Driveline Mechanics, is of the pitching mechanics of
+Mechanics, shows the pitching mechanics of Stephen Strasburg.

 pitching mechanics appear to have been influenced by,